DormanLab/AmpliCI/daumi.md

 		```

 		The input of this command are the FASTQ file `FILENAME.fq` with UMI and sampled read from [preparing data](#input) and the error profile `FILENAME.trim.err` from step 1.
-		The output of the AmpliCI command are the estimated candidate haplotypes with UMIs `FILENAME.fa` and additional information `FILENAME.out`.
+		The output of the AmpliCI command are the estimated candidate haplotypes with UMIs in file `FILENAME.fa` and additional information in file `FILENAME.out`.
-		We need to remove the UMI tags and the resulting duplicated haplotypes from these candidate haplotypes.
+		The second step shown above removes the UMI tags and the resulting duplicated haplotypes from the candidate haplotypes in `FILENAME.fa`.
 		The software [seqkit](https://github.com/shenwei356/seqkit) is useful for this purpose.
 		`START_IDX` and `END_IDX` are start and end position of the sampled biological sequences, 1-based and inclusive.
 		In other wrods, the UMI length is `START_IDX - 1` and the biological sequence (candidate haplotype) length is `END_IDX - START_IDX + 1`.